Hpkarjalainen/hpkarjalainen.github.io/README.md

 ##### ***Link to this page can be found in my learning diary***

-Let´s see some example of code blocks that can be used in github pages:
+Let´s see some example of code blocks that can be used in github pages[^1]:

 >Examples from OAMK java course